stojkovicv/Streaming-Analytics-CMCD-CMSD/README.md

 ### 📊 View dashboard
 To open the [CMCD Grafana Dashboard](http://0.0.0.0:3000/d/rivvtDJVz/cmcd).
 Grafana runs on port 3000, you can access it on http://0.0.0.0:3000.

+## Load testing
+For this purpose [locust.io](https://locust.io/) is used as a testing framework, simulating several thousands of GET requests to cmcd-server's endpoints.
+Testing mechanism is spinned up along with other services, and it's accessbile at http://0.0.0.0:8089.
+Locust brings up friendy user interface, so that number of users, spawn time and host target can be all tuned directly, or changed at some point.
+Generated results are available under "Download Data" section in several formats.
+In order to montitor resource consumption of other services during test run: `docker stats`.

 ## Components
 ![Architecture Diagram](./docs/assets/architecture.png)